-4.5.3.7 Annual and Weekly Forecasts.
-Submitting to the ISO the forecasted weekly peak Demand on the ISO Controlled Grid and the forecasted Generation capacity.
-The forecasts shall cover a period of twelve (12) months on a rolling basis;
+4.5.3.7 Annual and Monthly Forecasts.
+Submitting to the ISO its forecasted monthly and annual peak Demand in the ISO Control Area and/or its forecasted monthly and annual Generation capacity, as applicable.
+The forecasts shall be submitted to the ISO electronically on a monthly basis by noon of the 18th working day of the month and shall cover a period of twelve (12) months on a rolling basis;